SirJson/dirs-ext-rs/README.md

 Here is an overview of them, combined with ratings on properties that guided the design of this crate.

 Please take this table with a grain of salt: a different crate might very well be more suitable for your specific use case.
-(Of course _my_ crate achieves _my_ design goals better than other crates, which might have had different design goals.)

 | Library                                                   | Status         | Lin | Mac | Win |Base|User|Proj|Conv|
 | --------------------------------------------------------- | -------------- |:---:|:---:|:---:|:--:|:--:|:--:|:--:|